HR-CMGT/PRG04-2023-2024/ui.md

     }

     onInitialize(engine) {
-        this.scoreText = new Text({
+        this.scoreText = new Label({
             text: 'Score: 0',
             font: new Font({
                 unit: FontUnit.Px,
-                family: 'PressStart',
+                family: 'Impact',
-                size: 20
+                size: 28,
+                color: Color.Black,
             }),
+            pos: new Vector(250, 50)
         })
-        this.graphics.add(this.scoreText)
+        this.addChild(this.scoreText)
     }

     updateScore() {